-Sri Lankan Buddhist Wedding Culture
+Sri Lankan-Buddhist Wedding Culture

 In Sri Lanka, weddings are more than just social events.
 The solemn rituals and traditions play a prominent role in the ceremonies.
-Every Sinhalese-Buddhist wedding ceremony has many customs and traditions passed down from generation to generation.
+Every Sinhalese-Buddhist wedding ceremony is swamped with customs and traditions passed down from generation to generation.

-Nekath – The Auspicious Time
+Nekatha – The Auspicious Time

-The Nekath, also referred to as the auspicious time is a very important part of a Buddhist wedding.
+The Nekatha, also referred to as the auspicious time is a very important part of a Buddhist wedding.
 The date and nekatha of a wedding are usually decided by an astrologer after consulting the bride and the groom’s horoscopes.
 The time for the ceremonies is usually based on their dates and times of birth.

-Since the British formally created registered marriages in the 1870s, Poruwa siritha is considered a recognised marriage agreement in Sri Lanka.
+Since the British formally created register marriages in the 1870s, Poruwa siritha is considered a recognised marriage agreement in Sri Lanka.
 The ceremony borrows traditions from different Sri Lankan communities and blends together a beautiful wedding custom practiced by Tamils and Sinhala people.

 The decorations for a Poruwa ceremony include an elegantly adorned altar that is elevated from the ground.
 It is generally made of four wooden pillars and an overhanging roof.

-The groom is escorted with to the wedding location with drummers and typical Kandyan dancers.
+The groom is escorted to the wedding location with drummers and typical Kandyan dancers.
 An elephant is decked up for the groom to sit on for the procession.
 The bride and the groom greet each other with their palms held together in a traditional manner.

-The ceremony is initiated by giving betel leaves to the couple, which they hold and then return to be used in during the Poruwa.
+The ceremony is off to a grand start by offering sheaf of betel leaves to the couple, which they hold and then return to be used during the Poruwa.

 Also Read: Mirissa’s Secret Beach

-Much like the Hindu customs, the bride’s father places the right hand of his daughter on that of the groom, as a symbolising gesture of handing over the bride to the bridegroom.
+Much like the Hindu customs, the bride’s father places the right hand of his daughter on that of the groom, as a symbolising gesture of handing over the bride to the groom.